apache/solr-sandbox/ENCRYPTION.md

 `EncryptionMergePolicyFactory` is a wrapper above a delegate MergePolicyFactory (e.g. the standard `TieredMergePolicyFactory`) to ensure all index segments are re-written (re-encrypted).

+`EncryptionBackupRepository` ensures the encrypted files are copied encrypted to a delegate `BackupRepository`, but still verifies their checksum before the copy.
+It requires that you define a delegate `BackupRepository`

 ## Calling EncryptionRequestHandler